iridiumdev/Iridium-IRD-Graphical-Assets/README.md

 # This is the graphicals elements of the iridium cryptocurrency (IRD)

-Thank you Thunderosa for revamping original idea to hi res and more ...
+Thank you @Thunderosa for revamping the original idea, giving hi-res, vetors and more ...

 <img src="https://raw.githubusercontent.com/iridiumdev/iridium-graphics/master/samples/logo_v4_splitstack.png" height="165">